This is an introductory resource guide for those new to restoring rivers through dam removal.

 Determine early in the design how much sediment is present, what type (fine vs. coarse), how much is likely to be transported downstream, and what types of downstream impacts and benefits could result from sediment release.

-Sediment that is contaminated with high levels that can impact human health may need to be removed and relocated to an approved off-site location.
+Sediment that is contaminated with high levels of pollutants that can impact human health may need to be removed and relocated to an approved off-site location.

 It is important to note that not all dams accumulate sediment, not all sediment in the impoundment will move, and even then, not all at once.
 As a general rule a wide impoundment with a small stream will have less sediment erosion than a narrow impoundment.